metocean/wavespectra/docs/input.rst

 The following convention is expected for defining reading functions:

-- Funcions for different file types are defined in different modules within :py:mod:`wavespectra.input` subpackage.
+- Functions for different file types are defined in different modules within :py:mod:`wavespectra.input` subpackage.
 - Modules are named as `filetype`.py, e.g., ``swan.py``.
 - Functions are named as read_`filetype`, e.g., ``read_swan``.